-The Valid Anagram problem asks us to check if two given strings s
+The Valid Anagram problem asks us to check if two given strings s and t are anagrams of each other.

 - An anagram is a word or phrase formed by rearranging the letters of another word.